oracle-livelabs/database/ai-vector-image/apex/apex.md

 12. Click Done

-13. Click on admin in the corner and click sign out
+13. Click on admin in the upper right corner and click sign out

 14. Click on Return to Sign In Page